 Anti-epileptic drugs (AEDs) are the standard first line of treatment for epilepsy patients.
 AEDs are used for patients who have had two or three seizures, or after a single seizure if tests show that the person is at risk for another seizure.
 If your seizures are not adequately controlled with one medication, your neurologist may recommend additional medicines or change medications.

 In about 40% of patients, drugs will not control epilepsy symptoms.
-If you are not getting the symptom control you would like with medication, you may want to consider epilepsy surgery, like deep brain stimulation.
+If you are not getting the symptom control you would like with medication, you may want to consider epilepsy surgery.
+Epilepsy surgery has advanced, with new minimally invasive procedures now available.
+Neurosurgery One offers five types of epilepsy surgery:

 Can I treat epilepsy at home?